LGKAI/Remote-Administration-Tool/README.md

-Computer Networking
+# Remote Administration Tool

-# Project - Remote Administration Tool
+Đồ án Mạng máy tính

 > **⚠️ DISCLAIMER:** This software is developed solely for **educational purposes** as a final project for the Network Programming course at **University of Science - VNUHCM** (Trường ĐHKHTN - ĐHQG HCM).
 The developers assume no liability and are not responsible for any misuse or damage caused by this program.